publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch67/schI/m__us_usc_t42_s5106d.md

         (1) __Restriction on use of funds__

-            Assistance provided under this subchapter and subchapter III of this chapter may not be used for construction of facilities.
+            Assistance provided under this subchapter and subchapter III may not be used for construction of facilities.

         (2) __Lease, rental, or repair__

-        The Secretary may authorize the use of funds received under this subchapter and subchapter III of this chapter—
+        The Secretary may authorize the use of funds received under this subchapter and subchapter III—

             (A) where adequate facilities are not otherwise available, for the lease or rental of facilities; or